 - Special admit students are limited to seven units in Fall and Spring terms and five units during Summer session.
-Students wishing to appeal the unit limit must complete a Unit Limit Waiver Form and request approval from the Director of Admissions & Records. - Special admit students 14-15 years of age must complete an Age Waiver Form and request approval from the Director of Admissions & Records. - Special admit students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students. - Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admit students. - Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.
+Students wishing to appeal the unit limit must complete the Unit Limit Waiver section of the Special Admit Enrollment Form - Special admit students 14-15 years of age must complete the Age Waiver section of the Special Admit Enrollment Form - Special admit students shall conform to all LMC academic policies and regulations, as well as the code of conduct expected of all students. - Los Medanos College reserves the right to exclude or limit enrollment into impacted programs and in other programs or courses where health, safety, instructional methodology, facility constraints, or legal requirements are deemed inappropriate for these special admit students. - Important Note: By giving consent, parents of concurrently enrolled students agree they understand that the college is an adult learning environment and students are expected to behave accordingly.